elos/documentation/data/models/event.md

 Event
 -----
-The event is the primary means of scheduling in elos.
-A user has many events.
+An event records a state of or the occurance of something happening to the user.
+For example, "Blood Pressure High" could be an event.
+Likewise, "Doctor's appointment" may be another.
+Events should not be confused with actions, which are the directives guiding a user's course.
+For more on the distinction see [action](action.md).

 Each event belongs to a user and has a start and ending time.

 ### Implementation
 | Kind   | Concerns        |